Christmas cake: North America

+Asia

 In India, Christmas cakes are traditionally a fruit cake with many variants.
 Allahabadi cake is famous for its rich taste and texture.
 Many smaller and more traditional Christian bakeries add alcohol, usually rum, in the cake.

-In Sri Lanka, Christmas cakes use treacle instead of cane sugar and include spices like nutmeg, cinnamon and black pepper.
+In Sri Lanka, Christmas cakes use treacle instead of cane sugar and include spices like nutmeg, cinnamon, and black pepper.

 In Japan, Christmas cake is traditionally eaten on Christmas Eve.
 The cake is simply a sponge cake, frosted with whipped cream, often decorated with strawberries, and usually topped with Christmas chocolates or other seasonal fruits, and a Santa Claus decoration.
 Christmas cakes of this style were originally released by Fujiya, and was popularized when they began sales at Ginza, the central commercial district in Tokyo.
 This was during the time when Japan was going through massive waves of Westernization, particularly by the upper elite class.
 Members of the upper class, who had a strong penchant for Western cultures in general, enjoyed Western style desserts as a delicacy.
 Thus, being a Western style dessert, Christmas cakes were associated with the idea of Western modernity and social status.
 Therefore, it was a major hit when the Christmas cakes were commercialized and became more affordable to the general public.
 Different shapes and styles of Christmas cakes are released across the countless numbers of confectionery stores in the country; the cakes are no longer tied down to the traditional form of round white cakes with strawberries and Santa Claus on top.
 The Christmas cakes today are symbolized as a ritual of Christmas celebration; specifically, the act of sharing the cake with family or friends.

 In the Philippines, Christmas cakes are bright rich yellow pound cakes with macerated nuts or fruitcakes of the British fashion.
 Both are soaked in copious amounts of brandy or rum mixed with a simple syrup of palm sugar and water.
 Traditionally, civet musk is added, but rosewater or orange flower water is more common now, as civet musk has become very expensive.
 These liquor-laden cakes can usually stay fresh for many months provided they are handled properly.
 Another traditional Filipino Christmas cake is the crema de fruta, which is a sponge cake layered with sweet custard or whipped cream, gelatin or gulaman (agar), and various preserved or fresh fruits, including mangoes, pineapples, cherries, and strawberries.